Nature School

 A School That Grows With Your Child

-The Nature Bus Microschool is designed to grow alongside its students and families.
-We begin by serving children in Pre-K through 1st Grade and add one grade level each year so children can remain in a familiar, supportive environment as they grow.
+The Nature Bus School is designed to grow alongside its students and families.
+We begin by serving children in Kindergarten through 2nd Grade and add one grade level each year so children can remain in a familiar, supportive environment as they grow.

 Children learn with the same core teachers throughout their enrollment, allowing educators to truly know each child and provide thoughtful, individualized guidance.
 As the school grows, children grow with it, alongside peers they trust, building deep friendships and naturally stepping into leadership roles.